efidiles/efidiles.github.io/_posts/blog/2016-03-06-setup-gulp-to-open-karma-debug-page-directly.md

 ---

-By default Karma doesn't open the debug page directly and it doesn't have a setting to only open the debug page.
+By default Karma doesn't open the debug page directly and it doesn't have a configuration to allow that.

-When default Karma configuration to run the tests in a browser instance is a bit annoying because it requires the user to keep clicking the debug button - which opens a new tab and eventually starts running the tests.
-Instead I would like Gulp to only open the debug.html page directly when the Gulp task starts.
+Using the default Karma settings to run the tests in a browser is a bit annoying because it requires to always keep clicking the debug button - which will open a new tab and eventually the tests start running.
+Instead, I would like Gulp to directly open the debug.html page when the Gulp task starts.

 The following setup allows that:

 - We'll need browser sync
-- In Karma config don't specify any browsers to launch automatically because we'll use browser-sync for that.
+- In Karma config we won't specify any browsers to launch automatically because we'll use browser-sync for that.
-Thus in `karma.conf.js` set `browsers: []`
+Thus inside `karma.conf.js` set `browsers: []`
-- Add a few lines of code in your gulpfile to dynamically capture the url address of Karma's web server
+- We'll add a few lines of code in our gulpfile to dynamically capture the url address of Karma's web server

 {% highlight javascript %}
 var karmaInstance = new KarmaServer(karmaConfig, _onKarmaExit);